-Environmental Emergency Services, Inc. Serving Chemung, Schuyler and Steuben Counties
+Environmental Emergency Services, Inc. (EES) serving Chemung, Schuyler, and Steuben Counties, NY

-Environmental Emergency Services, Inc., Is a not-for-profit corporation that derives its funding from contributions made by Chemung, Schuyler and Steuben Counties, as well as other Cities, Towns and Villages within those Counties.
-EES operates 3 main functions within the organization: Flood Warning and Detection (FWS); Drought monioting (FWS); and Chemical Hazard Technical Support (CHIT).
-The FWS provides a centralized point for data collection, analysis, and distribution for Chemung, Schuyler and Steuben Counties.
-This mission is carried out through the cooperative activities with the Chemung, Schuyler and Steuben County Emergency Management Offices (EMOs), the National Weather Service (NWS), the New York State Department of Environmental Conservation, (DEC), the U.S. Army Corps of Engineers (COE), and the U.S. Geological Survey (USGS) for the mutual benefit of all parties.
+Environmental Emergency Services is a not-for-profit corporation that derives its funding from contributions made by Chemung, Schuyler, and Steuben Counties, as well as cities, towns, and villages within those counties.
+EES supports the following functions: flood detection and warnings; drought monitoring; Chemical Hazard Information Technical Support (CHIT); and Public Information and Education (PIE).
+The Flood Warning Service (FWS) provides a centralized point for data collection, analysis, and distribution for both flood and drought conditions in Chemung, Schuyler, and Steuben Counties.
+This mission is carried out in cooperation with the County Emergency Management Offices (EMOs), the National Weather Service (NWS), the New York State Department of Environmental Conservation (DEC), the U.S. Army Corps of Engineers (USACE), and the U.S. Geological Survey (USGS) for the mutual benefit of all parties.

-Our region, Chemung Schuyler and Steuben Counties function as a regional group in many ways.
-Our emergency management offices constantly work together and are facilitated by a 501-C-3 Not for Profit agency Environmental Emergency Services, Inc (EES) with the express goal of coordination and facilitation of planning and preparedness activities.
-The regional planning entity, Southern Tier Regional Planning also represents our 3 counties and our 3 chief officials all serve on the board of directors.
+Chemung, Schuyler, and Steuben Counties function as a regional group in many ways.
+Our Emergency Management Offices constantly work together and are supported by Environmental Emergency Services, with the expressed goal of coordinating and facilitating emergency planning and preparedness activities.
+The regional planning entity, Southern Tier Regional Planning & Development Board, also represents our 3 counties and our 3 chief officials all serve on the board of directors.
 Our public transportation system covers the same area and the local media outlets are geared towards coverage of the same area.
-We believe that this is the best way for our area to be prepared.
+We believe that regional coordination is the best way for our area to be prepared.

-Geographic features: The Chemung River is formed by the confluence of the Tioga River, flowing northward from Pennsylvania, and the Cohocton River, flowing southeast in New York.
-The Chemung joins the Susquehanna River at Sayre, Pennsylvania.
+Streams and rivers in the region drain toward the Finger Lakes to the north, the Genesee River to the west, and the Susquehanna River to the east.
+Most of the region is drained by the Chemung River, which is formed by the confluence of the Tioga River, flowing northward from Pennsylvania, and the Cohocton River, flowing southeast in New York.
+The Chemung River joins the Susquehanna River at Sayre, Pennsylvania.

-Formed as Chemung River Basin Support Corporation —- 1981
+- 1981– Formed as Chemung River Basin Flood Warning Support Corporation

 - Local historical flood information